MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 [Back to list](#list)

-## Blue screen is shown after unenrolling from Insider preview builds on a device reflashed with an Insider build
+## Blue screen after unenrolling from Insider preview on a device flashed with an Insider build

 This is an issue affecting that affects users who are were on an Insider preview build, reflashed their HoloLens 2 with a new insider preview build, and then unenrolled from the Insider program.